hpc2n/sphinx-lesson-template/content/motivation.rst

 Benefits of task-based parallelism
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Lets summarise some of the major benefits of task-based parallelism:
+Let us summarise some of the major benefits of task-based parallelism:

 :Automatic parallelism: